Saudi Landbridge Project

 The Saudi Landbridge is a railway line currently under development by the Saudi Railway Company (SAR).

-The 950 km (594 miles) ‘’Landbridge Line” has been planned to link Jeddah on the Red Sea coast with Riyadh, where it would link up with both the North-South Railway and the lines to Dammam, although no plan for construction has been announced.
+The 950 km (594 miles) ‘’Landbridge Line” has been planned to link Jeddah on the Red Sea coast with Riyadh, where it would link up with both the North-South Railway and the lines to Dammam, although no plan for construction has yet been announced.

 Intended mainly for freight, the railway will connect Jeddah on the Red Sea coast with the Saudi Arabian capital Riyadh.
 The existing 450km line between Riyadh and Dammam will be upgraded, and a second 115km new line is planned to connect Dammam with Jubail on the coast of the Persian Gulf.
 The line between Jubail and Dammam was inaugurated on April 28, 2024.
 The newly constructed lines will be single track, but the infrastructure (including bridges and tunnels) will be designed to permit a future upgrade to dual track.
 The project is part of the Saudi vision 2030 that aims at being a logistic hub that connects the three contracts together.